kagisearch/kagi-docs/kagi/src/api/fastgpt.md

 # FastGPT

-The FastGPT is an API using powerful LLMs to answer query that runs a full search engine underneath.
+[FastGPT](https://labs.kagi.com/fastgpt) is a Kagi service using powerful LLMs to answer user queries running a full search engine underneath.
+Think ChatGPT, but on steroids and faster!
+You can try the web app [here](https://labs.kagi.com/fastgpt).

 ## Quick start